-The doctor will have you give the medicine 3 or 4 times per day:
+- Depending on your child’s prescription, they will take the medicine 3 or 4 times per day.

 How to Give This Medicine

-Stay with your child until he or she has swallowed the dose of medicine.
+- Stay with your child until they have swallowed the dose of medicine.

 If You Forget to Give a Dose

-If you forget to give a dose of this medicine, but remember within about an hour, give it right away.
+If you forget to give a dose of this medicine, give it as soon as possible.
 Then go back to your regular dosing schedule.
-If you do not remember until later, do not give the missed dose at all and do not double the next one.
-Instead, go back to your regular dosing schedule.
-If you have any questions about this, check with your child's doctor or pharmacist.
+If you do not remember until it is close to the time for the next dose, skip the missed dose and go back to your regular dosing schedule.

-Even if the medicine is vomited (thrown up) right after it is given, some of the medicine may still be in the stomach.
+- Even if the medicine is thrown up (vomited) right after giving it, some of the medicine may still be in the stomach.
 Do not repeat the dose unless it is in tablet form and you can see the whole tablet was vomited.

 Possible Side Effects